Getting Started

 Apps

-All available apps and their default value are in helmfile/environments/default/opendesk_main.gotmpl
+All available apps and their default values are located in helmfile/environments/default/opendesk_main.yaml.gotmpl.

 true |